-Rapid and Cost Effective establishment of Bioequivalence for Generic, Branded solid dosage Immediate Release (IR) BCS Class I and Class III formulations by FDA / EMEA approved In Vitro methods as a part of its In Vitro Biowaiver Studies.
+GVK BIO offers rapid and cost effective establishment of Bioequivalence for Generic, Branded solid dosage Immediate Release (IR) BCS Class I and Class III formulations by FDA / EMEA approved In Vitro methods as a part of its In Vitro Biowaiver Studies.

-Bio waiver means in vivo bioavailability (BA) and/or bioequivalence (BE) studies are replaced with in vitro studies to classify the equivalence of two pharmaceutical products for product approval.
-Bio waiver is initially applied for scale up and post approval changes (SUPAC) of generic product 1. and later extended to approval of orally administered BCS class I (high solubility and high permeability) and class III (high solubility and low permeability) generic drugs.
+Bio waiver means in vivo bioavailability (BA) and/or bioequivalence (BE) studies are replaced with In Vitro Biowaiver Studies to classify the equivalence of two pharmaceutical products for product approval.
+In Vitro Biowaiver Studies is initially applied for scale up and post approval changes (SUPAC) of generic product 1. and later extended to approval of orally administered BCS class I (high solubility and high permeability) and class III (high solubility and low permeability) generic drugs.
 BCS class I and class III molecules with a similar in vivo dissolution profile under all luminal conditions will have the same extent of drug absorption (Amidon et al.1995).
 Characterizing solid dosage immediate release (IR) formulation of BCS class I and III for bioequivalence by establishing the in vitro dissolution, and solubility and permeability for the active pharmaceutical ingredient (API) waives-off the requirement of expensive and time consuming clinical BA-BE studies there by reducing the time and cost of bringing the product to market.

 A drug product is considered RAPIDLY DISSOLVING when > 85% of the labelled amount of drug substance dissolves within 30 minutes in three different media (pH 1.2, 4.5 and 6.8) in a paddle (50 rpm) or basket (100 rpm) apparatus at 37 °C in a volume of 900 mL.